 It is not just a 100% photo book, though.
 There is text too.
-But ... here it gets really awkward.
-How can I put it … The author is evidently a sublimely talented photographer; alas, a wordsmith she is not.
-The texts accompanying the photos are frequently of an almost cringeworthy simplistic style, often naively superficial and full of redundancies and clumsy syntax.
-It feels like the texts were hammered out at great haste and that there was no time for revision, let alone proper editing.
-It could have done with some.
-I forced myself to read the book cover to cover, but it was at times a painful experience.
+But ... here it gets a little awkward.
+How can I put it … The author is evidently a sublimely talented photographer; but, alas, a great wordsmith she is not.
+The texts accompanying the photos are frequently simplistic in style, often a bit superficial and sometimes featuring clumsy syntax.
+It feels like the texts were hammered out at great haste and that there was no time for revision and proper editing.

-Now, obviously I'm aware that you can't expect everybody, and certainly not those whose profession is outside writing, to come up with perfectly polished prose.
-But here the problem is much more fundamental.
+Now, obviously I'm aware that you can't expect everybody, including those whose profession is outside writing, to come up with perfectly polished prose.
+But here the problem is more fundamental.
 It's not just stylistically clumsy but often even downright ungrammatical (as just demonstrated).
 And grammar, like physics, is not merely a matter of opinion or preferences.
 You can't argue with rules of grammar any more than you can with the laws of physics.
-Stylistic aspects are not quite so rigid, I concede, but I really doubt the style of the writing in this book will attract much praise from any reader.
-Anyway, a decent editor should have picked up on at least the worst of the linguistic deficiencies here, but apparently there was no editing.
-How the publisher could have let things like this pass, unedited, is beyond me.
-This could have been avoided.
+Stylistic aspects are not quite so rigid, I concede, but I think this book is let down somewhat by the style of writing too.

-And then there are some bizarrely erroneous factual claims that the author makes, for instance that there are “over 30 billion internet users around the world in 2014” (p.
+There are also some bizarrely erroneous factual claims that the author makes, for instance that there are “over 30 billion internet users around the world in 2014” (p.
 11).
 What?!?
 Out of the 7.6 billion people that live on planet Earth in total?
-How's that supposed to be possible?
-(Maybe it was supposed to say “3 billion internet users”, however the 4 billion mark has meanwhile been passed so it would still be wrong.)
+(Maybe it was a simple typo and it was supposed to say “3 billion internet users”, however the 4 billion mark has meanwhile been passed so it would still be wrong.)

 : “In 1933 it was opened to hold political prisoners but later became a forced labour camp for Jews as well as German and Austrian criminals amongst others that invaded Germany.” (p.
 57) Hang on a second, Austrian criminals invading Germany